 After sea trials and fine tuning, they quit their jobs and headed to sea with stops planned in the Florida Keys and the Bahamas.
-After their first year of cruising, they added a 10hp diesel engine, which, in a 28,000-lb. boat, provided little more than a way to get in and out of a harbor.
+After their first year of cruising, they added a 10-hp diesel engine, which, in a 28,000-pound boat, provided little more than a way to get in and out of a harbor.
 While cruising under sail for the next three years, they would stop their travels as required to work odd jobs to add to their cruising kitty.
 They began to reflect more and more on Buehler’s concept of economical power cruising done simply.
-The realities of long passages heeled over much of the time and the lack of dependable winds developed an interest in being able to turn the key and go.
+The realities of long passages heeled over much of the time and the lack of dependable winds spawned an interest in being able to turn the key and go.
 “Besides, we wanted to build another boat anyway,” Rudy says.

 They returned to Florida to a friend’s private dock in Ft.
 Pierce and planned to live aboard, find a piece of property they could lease for construction, and work while they built their next boat.
 They found a person who owned 10 acres of vacant property who made part of the land available to them.
 First, they built a small woodshop on the edge of a deserted concrete pad.
 It was on this pad that they created chalk sketches at full scale to help them visualize the boat and how the spaces worked.
 Construction began in 2001, and Briney Bug was launched in 2005.
 As if by grand design, the sailboat Horzo was sold one month before they moved aboard.